skupperproject/skupper-example-bookinfo/README.md

     <------ Http request

 User access to the application is via an ingress route to the _productpage_ service.
-The reamining services are not publicly accessible but are available to the _productpage_ and to each other through the Skupper network.
+The remaining services are not publicly accessible but are available to the _productpage_ and to each other through the Skupper network.

 In the Bookinfo application the _productpage_ service sends requests to the